-- Deferred inflow from pensions for the changes in proportion and differences between employer contributions and the proportionate share of contributions.
-This amount is amortized over a closed period equal to the average of the expected remaining service lives of all employees that are provided with pensions through the plan. - Deferred inflow related to OPEB resulting from the difference in projected and actual earnings on investments.
-This amount is amortized over five years.
+- Deferred inflows related to pensions for differences between expected and actual experience, changes in assumptions, and changes in proportion and differences between employer contributions and the proportionate share of contributions.
+These amounts are amortized over a closed period equal to the average of the expected remaining service lives of all employees that are provided with pensions through the plan. - Deferred inflows from pension and OPEB resulting from the difference in projected and actual earnings on investments of the pension and OPEB plan's fiduciary net position.
+These amounts are amortized over five years. - Deferred inflows related to OPEB for differences between expected and actual experience and changes in assumptions.
+These amounts are amortized over a closed period equal to the average of the expected remaining service lives of all employees that are provided with retiree health benefits through the plan.